-The front room might look like a typical NYC bar, but once you head past the empanada stand and into the back room you’ll find an amazing space perfect for the dance parties that The Bell House is known for.
-Ranging from holiday-themed parties to decade-focused dances, The Bell House is a cool place to go if you want a night full of dancing (and drinking) in a cool, rustic space.
+The front room might look like a typical New York City bar, but once you head past the empanada stand and into the back room you’ll find an amazing space perfect for the dance parties that The Bell House is known for.
+Featuring holiday-themed soirees to decade-focused dances, The Bell House is a cool place to go if you want a night full of dancing (and drinking) in a cool, rustic space.

 1 OAK, 453 W 17th St